 Smallmouth Bass

-Smallmouth love current and rocky bottoms—exactly what creeks provide.
-Even small creeks can hold surprising numbers of smallmouth if the water stays cool enough.
-Look for them in the deepest pools, around boulders, and below riffles where current brings food.
+Smallmouth love current and rocky bottoms — exactly what creeks provide.
+Even surprisingly small creeks hold healthy smallmouth populations if the water stays cool enough.
+Look for them in the deepest pools, around boulders, and below riffles where current funnels food into their waiting mouths.

 Best Creeks: Any tributary of a major smallmouth river.
 In Pennsylvania, try Penns Creek tributaries.
-In Tennessee, the Duck River tributaries.
-Ohio’s small streams throughout the eastern half hold great smallmouth populations.
+In Tennessee, explore Duck River tributaries.
+Ohio’s small streams throughout the eastern half hold great smallmouth populations that barely get fished.

 Trout

-Wild trout survive in creeks too small to show on maps.
+Wild trout survive in creeks too small to appear on most maps.
 Native brook trout in Appalachian headwaters, browns in Midwest spring creeks, rainbows in stocked suburban streams.
-The fish are small (6-12 inches typical) but the experience is pure.
+The fish are small (6-12 inches is typical) but the experience is pure and unhurried.
+I caught a wild brookie last year in a stream I could step across, and it’s one of my favorite fish of the past decade.

 Panfish

 Bluegill, rock bass, green sunfish, and longear sunfish thrive in warm creeks.
 They’re aggressive, plentiful, and perfect for ultralight tackle.
-Kids catch them easily; experienced anglers enjoy them too.
+Kids catch them easily; experienced anglers enjoy them on light gear too.
+Don’t overlook panfish — they’re the most fun-per-pound fish in freshwater.

 Channel Catfish

-Surprisingly, many creeks hold catfish.
-They move up from rivers to feed in smaller water, especially after rain.
-Fish deeper holes with cut bait or chicken liver.
+Probably should have led with this section, honestly.
+Many creeks hold catfish that most people don’t know about.
+They move up from connecting rivers to feed in smaller water, especially after rain raises water levels.
+Fish deeper holes with cut bait or chicken liver, particularly in the evening.
+A 5-pound channel cat in a small creek is a genuine fight.

 Essential Creek Fishing Gear

 Rod: 5-6 foot ultralight or light spinning rod.
-You need short for brushy banks, light for small lures.
+Short for navigating brushy banks, light for throwing small lures and feeling bites.

-Reel: 1000-2000 size spinning reel with 4-6 lb line.
-Braid with a fluoro leader works well in clear water.
+Reel: 1000-2000 size spinning reel loaded with 4-6 lb line.
+Braid with a fluorocarbon leader works great in clear water.

 Lures: